aidanharris/LEMP-SaltStack/README.md

 Other vagrant providers should work in theory, but are untested.
 If you have had success using another provider, you are welcome to submit any changes as a pull request.

+## Contributing

+The master branch should always be "minimal".
+By this I mean it should only contain the essentials to get a LEMP stack up and running and work on a barebones PHP project.
+Other branches should track master and provide changes for specific frameworks for example the [symfony branch](https://github.com/aidanharris/LEMP-SaltStack/tree/symfony).

 ## To Do:

 - [ ] Describe LetsEncrypt Integration (or lack of)